 Vast tracts of northwestern India fall under arid and semi-arid conditions.
-On average, the regions covered by the Aravalli-Vindhya ranges receive less that 1000 mm of precipitation annually, and these include the deserts of Rajasthan.
-This region is important for conservation of iconic species such as the Great Indian Bustard.
+On average, the regions covered by the Aravalli-Vindhya ranges receive less than 1000 mm of precipitation annually, and these include the deserts of Rajasthan.
+This region is important for the conservation of iconic species such as the Great Indian Bustard.
 It also represents unparalleled examples of harmony between humans and wildlife: as evident from the Bishnoi community’s reverence for nature.
 However, these semiarid and arid tracts are thought to be most vulnerable to ongoing and projected changes in the region’s climate.
 A transect from Mount Abu to the Desert National Park in Rajasthan will capture a range of vegetation types including dry deciduous forest, thorn scrub and savanna, arid grasslands, and desert.
 Additionally, a similar transect from Gir National Park to the Rann of Kutch in Gujarat may also be established at a later phase to cover a similar gradient of vegetation types.